NordicSemiconductor/Android-DFU-Library/README.md

 * **SDK 6.0.0** - DFU Bootloader supports Soft Device and Bootloader update.
 As the updated Bootloader may be dependent on the new Soft Device, those two may be sent and installed together.
 * **SDK 6.1.0** - Buttonless update support for non-bonded devices.
 * **SDK 7.0.0** - The extended init packet is required.
 The init packet contains additional validation information: device type and revision, application version, compatible Soft Devices and the firmware CRC.
+* **SDK 8.0.0** - The bond information may be preserved after an application update.
+The new application, when first started, will send the Service Change indication to the phone to refresh the services.
     - Buttonless update support for bonded devices - sharing the LTK between an app and the bootloader.

 Check platform folders for mode details about compatibility for each library.